-On September 7, 2018, more than 300 stakeholders from across the state will gather to discuss medical, social, emotional, and behavioral health needs of patients.
-This discussion will explore how practices and systems across the state are evolving from coordinated care to team-based care models.
+On September 7, 2018, more than 300 stakeholders from across the state gathered to discuss medical, social, emotional, and behavioral health needs of patients.
+This discussion explored how practices and systems across the state are evolving from coordinated care to team-based care models.
 Team-based care has the potential to improve efficiency, effectiveness, value, outcomes, and patient and provider satisfaction

 Many changes are needed to reach the goal of health care that meets patients' medical, social, emotional, and behavioral health needs and improves health outcomes.
 Of those changes, one of the most challenging, and promising, is the transition to team-based delivery of care.